What is National Walk Your Dog Week All About?

 Many pet owners think that dogs need just a walk around the building or a quick run in the yard to finish their business.
 Dogs need a lot of exercises and with that, a lot of mental stimulation comes with smelling the flowers, meeting other dogs, ball games, and throwing sticks.

-Every year, communities across the country celebrate National Walk your dog week to remember the importance for people and their pets to enjoy time together.
+Every year, communities across the country celebrate National Walk Your Dog Week to remember the importance for people and their pets to enjoy time together.
 There are many events all over the country where you can participate in a walk or fun family activities.

-Walk your dogs off-leash and through a course of obstacles, run through water, or roll in the mud.
+This dog week, walk your dogs off-leash and through a course of obstacles, run through water, or roll in the mud.
 Participate in competitions led by professionals, and enjoy other outdoor activities including ball throwing, frisbee catching, and searching for buried treasure.

 The History of National Walk Your Dog Week

-National Walk your dog Week began in 1982 as a grassroots effort to promote the joy of walking animals and to demonstrate concern for those who walk them.
+National Walk Your Dog Week began in 1982 as a grassroots effort to promote the joy of walking animals and to demonstrate concern for those who walk them.
 The National Walking Federation now sponsors the event.